Features

 The Scheduler unmounts the JSX content when the event is removed from DOM.

-Using Active Areas to Add Rich Content
+Using Active Areas to Add Rich Content to Scheduler Events

 The Scheduler offers another way to add rich content to the Scheduler events, active areas.
 This is a programmatic way to add absolutely-positioned <div> elements at the specified location.
 The active areas can serve as simple styling tools but they will also let you add custom behavior.